MaterializeInc/materialize/misc/helm-charts/operator/CONTRIBUTING.md

 Make sure you have `helm-docs` installed.
 You can install it by following the instructions [here](https://github.com/norwoodj/helm-docs).

+If you want to ignore a specific section in the `values.yaml` file, you can add the `# @ignored` tag to the section you want to ignore.

 ## Linting

 Before submitting a pull request, lint your changes using the `helm lint` command: